sagemathinc/cocalc/notes/july2013-push.md

 - [ ] (2:00?) *TOP PRIORITY* sync is messed up:  when connection gets reset sometimes it never correctly *saves* again, which will result in MAJOR data loss --- because suddenly "Save" doesn't really work.
 This is new and absolutely top priority.
 This was entirely a problem with the local hub getting messed up, which is unusual.
 I have no clear way to reproduce this.

+- [ ] (4:00?)
+LXC, closing projects, etc., if possible, would be *very* good -- e.g. -- on july 22 one VM became unusable due to running out of memory, etc.

+- [ ] (1:30?) security issue -- should probably remove `/home/salvus/.ssh/id_rsa` from compute salvus on boot... since this grants access to other machines.
+On the other hand, be careful since this is needed for making new projects the way I do now.

 # Growth features

 - [x] (1:00?)
 (0:11) Add link/banner to the sagenb login screen suggesting people try cloud.sagemath.